SwiftieH/GFAttack/README.md

 ```
 We only did Top-128 and Top-Half largest eigen-values/vectors to get the results in paper.
 To get better performance, tuning the hyper-parameters is highly encouraged.

+## Acknowledgement
+This repo is modified from [NETTACK](https://github.com/danielzuegner/nettack), and we sincerely thank them for their contributions.